 Maintenance – it is not just the installation of solar panels that matters.
 Solar systems have a long life that is best promoted when maintenance is adhered to.
 It is necessary to regularly check on such issues as plants growing around the panels, and water drains being clogged.
-The roof design should allow for easy access to the panels so that property owners can easily inspect and carry out maintenance work that will prolong the life of their solar systems.
+The roof design should allow for easy access to the panels so that property owners or property managers can easily inspect and carry out maintenance work that will prolong the life of their solar systems.

 Rooftop solar installations, whether panels or shingles, are popular, but for some homeowners, they may interfere with the aesthetic feel of the property.
 If you prefer to not change how the home has been designed, and have extra space to work with, then consider a pole-mounted solar panel.
 Flush mounts are another option that while they are installed on the roof, offer the least amount of interference with the existing roofing installed thanks to the fewer contact points created.